uqlibrary/technology-training/R/rstudio_intro/rstudio_intro.md

 -   Use a few shortcuts
 -   Know how to extend R with packages
 -   Generate a data visualisation

+## Open RStudio

+-   If you are using your own laptop please open RStudio
+    -   Make sure you have a working Internet connection
+-   On Library computers:
+    -   Log in with your UQ username and password (if you are both staff and student, use your student account)
+    -   Make sure you have a working Internet connection
+    -   Go to search at bottom left corner (magnifying glass)
+    -   Open the ZENworks application
+    -   Search for “RStudio”
+    -   Double-click on RStudio which will install both R and RStudio

 ## R Projects